AdobeDocs/analytics.en/help/analyze/analysis-workspace/new-features-in-analysis-workspace.md

   </tr>
   <tr>
    <td colname="col1"> <p>Changes to None/Unspecified </p> </td>
-   <td colname="col2"> <p>Changed how None/Unspecified works in Analysis Workspace so that it is consistent with Reports &amp; Analytics, the Segment Builder and the dimension values menu in Analysis Workspace. </p> <p>This means that the value will show up as "Unspecified" instead of "None" in most projects in Analysis Workspace. </p> </td>
+   <td colname="col2"> <p>Changed how None/Unspecified works in Analysis Workspace so that it is consistent with Reports &amp; Analytics, the Segment Builder and the dimension items menu in Analysis Workspace. </p> <p>This means that the value will show up as "Unspecified" instead of "None" in most projects in Analysis Workspace. </p> </td>
   </tr>
  </tbody>
 </table>